Set a beautiful table for Fall or Thanksgiving entertaining with these simple and inspiring table decor ideas.

 When I’m hosting dinner, I usually create my centrepiece and set our table the evening before.
 I want to make sure I have enough time to get everything in place without feeling rushed.

 To make the centrepiece, I used a simple white vase and placed a smaller glass vase inside.
 I did this because it’s not meant to hold water and it also helps to keep the flowers closer together instead of spreading outwards -a just a little tip!
 When arranging flowers, I find it easiest to start with your biggest or fullest flowers first and add your smaller elements last.
 So, in this case, I started with two decorative cabbages and two Bosc pears (I inserted small wood dowels into the bottom of the pears).
 Then I used the yellow carnations to fill in the rest.
 And finally, I added the sprigs of miniature roses and the Italian Ruscus.
 It was really easy to put together, but just like anything, arranging flowers takes practice.

 I set the table using natural woven chargers, white dishes with beaded detail, white linen napkins, gold flatware and wine glasses.
 Each place setting got a Bosc pear too as a fun little detail.
 I placed the flowers in the center of the table and lined antique brass candlesticks and small votives with gold rims down the middle.

 And the cherry on top is this adorable bird.
 I picked him up a few years ago at a second-hand store and he’s come in so handy.
 I bring him out each fall, and I think he looks right at home with this tablescape, don’t you?

 To be honest, I was a little unsure of how this table was going to turn out, but I think it’s one of my favourites.
 It feels like autumn, but still incorporates my love of soft colours.
-Now, please make sure you check out all of the incredibly beautiful tables set by my friends…
+Now, please make sure you check out all of the incredibly beautiful fall and thanksgiving table decor ideas from some of my friends…